Summer Dance Intensives are coming up in August: RSVP for an audition to reserve your spot! More info here.

 Dancewave prides itself in being an organization completely run by women.
 Our staff members, including our interns, are immensely talented and committed towards the cause of Dancewave's mission, bringing a wide range of experience, expertise and enthusiasm to the table.

-Mariah Martens, DWave in Motion Coordinator at Dancewave is a Brooklyn based dancer, creator and educator originally from Denver, Co.
+Mariah Martens, D-Wave in Motion Coordinator is a Brooklyn based dancer, creator and educator originally from Denver, Co.
 She achieved a BFA in Dance from Cornish College of the Arts (Seattle, WA).
-Mariah believes that dancing is for everyone and is delighted to join the Dancewave staff as the D-Wave in Motion coordinator where she works hard every day to make dance accessible for NYC public schools.
+Mariah believes that dancing is for everyone and is delighted to join the Dancewave staff as the D-Wave in Motion Coordinator where she works hard every day to make dance accessible for NYC public schools.

 Become a Dancewave supporter and transform lives through dance.

-Every purchase you make, Amazon will donate 0.5% of it to Dancewave!
+Every purchase you make, Amazon will donate 0.5% to Dancewave!